TIY-Austin-Front-End-Engineering/js-assignments/github-api-profile/README.md

 ## Easy Mode

-Build a github profile app that prints out some info from the Github API.
+Build a github profile app that prints out some info from the Github API and your repos.
+For the design, you should recreate the UI for the Github Repos page (e.g. https://github.com/matthiasak?tab=repositories).

 The information from the Github API that you will display includes information from your github user account and repositories.